reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 - `JsonCreator.Mode.PROPERTIES` indicates that the creator should match the incoming object with the constructor arguments.
 This is the most commonly used JsonCreator Mode.
 - We annotate all the constructor arguments with `@JsonProperty` for the creator to map the arguments.

-### Understanding all the available JsonCreator modes:
+### Understanding All Available JsonCreator Modes

+There are four modes that can be passed as a parameter to this annotation.
 - **JsonCreator.Mode.PROPERTIES** : This is the most commonly used mode where every constructor/factory argument is annotated with either `@JsonProperty` to indicate the name of the property to bind to.
 - **JsonCreator.Mode.DELEGATING** : Single-argument constructor/factory method without JsonProperty annotation for the argument.
 Here, Jackson first binds JSON into type of the argument, and then calls creator.
 This is often used in conjunction with JsonValue (used for serialization).
 - **JsonCreator.Mode.DEFAULT** : If no mode or DEFAULT mode is chosen, Jackson internally decides which of PROPERTIES / DELEGATING mode to choose from.